Zidane unsure if Hazard will play again this season following latest injury lay-off

-Zinedine Zidane is unsure if Eden Hazard will play again this season but has justified Real Madrid's handling of the forward's ankle injury problems following his latest lay-off.

-The Belgium international hobbled off in the second half of Madrid's 1-0 loss to Levante on Saturday and scans the following day confirmed he suffered a hairline fracture to his right ankle.
+The Belgium international hobbled off in the second half of Madrid's 1-0 loss to Levante and scans the next day confirmed he suffered a hairline fracture to his right ankle.

 Madrid did not put a timeframe on his return, but it marked a huge blow ahead of this week's Champions League encounter with Manchester City and the Clasico clash with Barcelona.

-And Zidane does not know if the 29-year-old - who had only just returned from a three-month absence with a similar issue - will be fit before the end of the campaign.
+Zidane does not know if the 29 year-old - who had only just returned from a three-month absence with a similar issue - will be fit before the end of the campaign.

-"I can't tell you.
-It is hard to say," he said at a news conference ahead of Wednesday's last-16 first leg with City.

 "Obviously it is very bad news for him, but I can't tell you if he's going to be back before the season is over."